-- (i) That are associated to the highest possible level of evidence. - (ii) Whose conditions of implementation are in line with evidence limitations and requirements. - (iii) For when research is missing, whose impact is demonstrable & whose implementation modalities are tracked to inform evidence production.
+- (i) That have the potential to generate impact on their own I.e. whose success does not depend upon the hypothetic actions of other actors. - (ii) That are associated to the highest possible level of evidence. - (iii) Whose conditions of implementation are in line with evidence limitations and requirements. - (iv) For when research is missing, whose impact is demonstrable & whose implementation modalities are tracked to inform evidence production.